Hadeel-tec/Tech-Survival-Journey/README.md

 - You do not need to know everything before you start.
 - Progress comes step by step.
 - Asking questions is part of learning.

+## Repository Structure

+- README.md → Project overview and my learning journey
+- notebooks/ → Hands-on machine learning practice notebooks

+## Final Note

+This project represents my first steps into the world of AI and Machine Learning.
+It is a reflection of learning, practice, and continuous improvement rather than perfection.